-223. Defendants/Counterclaim-Plaintiffs do not have to close the Merger Agreement if Twitter has suffered a MAE between signing and closing.

-224. MAE is defined in the Merger Agreement as "any change, event, effect or circumstance which, individually or in the aggregate, has resulted in or would reasonably be expected to result in a material adverse effect on the business, financial condition or results of operations of the Company and its Subsidiaries, taken as a whole."

-225. The revelation that Twitter's critical mDAU metric has little relation to the company's current or future value, as well as the revelation that the mDAU count is materially lower than disclosed would breach Section 4.6 of the Merger Agreement because it will result or "would reasonably be expected to result" in a material adverse effect on the business, financial condition, or results of operations of the Company and its Subsidiaries.
+- 345. Defendants/Counterclaim-Plaintiffs do not have to close the Merger Agreement if Twitter has suffered a MAE between signing and closing. - 346.
+MAE is defined in the Merger Agreement as "any change, event, effect or circumstance which, individually or in the aggregate, has resulted in or would reasonably be expected to result in a material adverse effect on the business, financial condition or results of operations of the Company and its Subsidiaries, taken as a whole." - 347.
+Twitter's failure to comply with the Consent Order and other applicable laws and its infringement of third-party intellectual property rights would breach Section 4.6 of the Merger Agreement because it will result or "would reasonably be expected to result" in a material adverse effect on the business, financial condition, or results of operations of the Company and its Subsidiaries. - 348.
+Additionally, the revelation that Twitter's critical mDAU metric has little relation to the company's current or future value, as well as the revelation that the mDAU count is materially lower than disclosed would breach Section 4.6 of the Merger Agreement because it will result or "would reasonably be expected to result" in a material adverse effect on the business, financial condition, or results of operations of the Company and its Subsidiaries.

-226. Section 7.2(b) excuses Defendants/Counterclaim-Plaintiffs of the requirement to close if a representation and warranty is untrue, and Twitter has suffered an MAE as a result.
-If Section 7.2(b)'s closing condition has failed

-Defendants/Counterclaim Plaintiffs may terminate the Merger Agreement under Section 8.1(d)(i).

-227. Defendants/Counterclaim-Plaintiffs seek a declaration that an MAE has occurred under the Merger Agreement, and thus may terminate that agreement.
+- 349. Section 7.2(b) excuses Defendants/Counterclaim-Plaintiffs of the requirement to close if a representation and warranty is untrue, and Twitter has suffered an MAE as a result.
+If Section 7.2(b)'s closing condition has failed Defendants/Counterclaim Plaintiffs may terminate the Merger Agreement under Section 8.1(d)(i). - 350.
+Defendants/Counterclaim-Plaintiffs seek a declaration that an MAE has occurred under the Merger Agreement, and thus may terminate that agreement.